Michael J. Daly: Military service

 On April 19, 1945, Daly was shot through the head; a bullet entered at his ear and exited from the opposite cheek.
 He was sent to England and eventually the United States to recuperate.
 At about the same time, his father, who had been wounded in France, was also being evacuated to the United States.

 Daly was subsequently promoted to captain and, on August 23, 1945, was awarded the Medal of Honor.
 Although still recovering from his wounds, for which he would continue to receive treatment until mid-1946, he attended a ceremony at the White House where President Harry S. Truman formally presented him with the medal.
+Daly is the second known graduate of Georgetown Prep to receive the Medal of Honor.

 In addition to the Medal of Honor, Daly received three Silver Stars, a Bronze Star with "V" device, and two Purple Hearts.
 Commenting on his Medal of Honor citation in a speech at Fairfield High School sometime later, Daly said, "We all lose our courage at times.
 It is something we pray for in the morning, that God will give us the strength and courage to do what is right."

 Later life

 Daly returned to Fairfield after he was discharged from the army and began a business career.
 He worked very briefly as a salesman for an oil company before starting his own manufacturer's representative business, Michael Daly & Associates, in the Southport neighborhood.
 He was also involved in the operations of St. Vincent's Medical Center in Bridgeport, serving on the hospital's board of directors for more than thirty years, as well as being a trustee and helping to obtain financial support for the hospital.
-A Democrat, he also supported the political careers of his brother, Judge T. F. Gilroy Daly, and friend, city politician John J. Sullivan, but dismissed suggestions to run for office himself.
+A Democrat, he also supported the political careers of his brother, Judge T. F. Gilroy Daly, and friend, town politician John J. Sullivan, but dismissed suggestions to run for office himself.

 Daly married Margaret Noble Wallace (great-granddaughter of Lew Wallace) in the 1950s and together they had two children, Deirdre M. Daly and Michael.
 His brother, T. F. Gilroy Daly, who died in 1996, was a federal judge in Connecticut who had gained prominence as a lawyer for helping win the exoneration of Peter Reilly, who had been convicted of killing his mother in a highly publicized case of the 1970s.

 Daly died of pancreatic cancer at his Fairfield home on July 25, 2008.
-His funeral was held on July 29, 2008 at St. Pius X Church in Fairfield and he was buried at Oak Lawn Cemetery with full military honors.
+His funeral was held on July 29, 2008, at St. Pius X Church in Fairfield and he was buried at Oak Lawn Cemetery with full military honors.
 The 10th Mountain Division of Fort Drum and the United States Military Academy of West Point performed the ceremony.
 The ceremony included a three-round volley and West Point's bugle sounding "Taps" as preludes to a military helicopter flying over the cemetery.